 The federal government

-When disaster strikes, the federal government has resources available to help you.
-The type of assistance that you may qualify for will depend on your unique situation.
-Here is a better look at the assistance you could receive:
+The federal government usually makes resources available to help natural disaster victims.
+The type of assistance that you qualify for will depend on your unique situation.
+Here are some of the most common assistance programs and providers:

 FEMA: Federal Emergency Management Agency